 4. Expect More Caregiving/Aging in Place

 Want to know the biggest winner in the senior care market now?
 It’s home care, and that does make some sense.
 A major emotional difficulty for both the senior and their families is the transition to a new setting, and home care removes this fact from the equation.
 In fact, this is driving many different other trends on this list.
+Healthcare writers will want to keep this in mind if they are advertising other healthcare areas.

 An example of this is remote monitoring.
 These days, medical advances mean that there are more and more ways that a doctor or nurse can perform procedures in the home, but they need to know to do so.
 It’s getting to the point where you can track when an elder is eating, when they have taken their medication, and even check blood pressure.
 In 2011, over 4.7 million people in the United States received some form of home health care.
 That number is only likely to grow, and is there a chance you can get on the bandwagon?
 Or, if you’re on the other side of the equation, what can your business do to mitigate the competition?
+Healthcare writers will need to be ready to cover this.

 5. You May Need to Adapt Your Business Model

 In some cases, this goes in conjunction with the other factors on this list.
 For example, you may want to reinvest rooms in your senior living care facility to go from private to semi-private.
 This is especially the case if you rely on a high volume of patients discharged from hospitals.
+A healthcare writer needs to address this in their copy.

 Adapting with the Changes